conmaol/maglocunus/AI/NeuralNets/index.md

 §5.
 ANNs can be used as <mark>inductive learners</mark> - they can be trained on example data to become classifiers, by adjusting the weights on the connections between perceptrons.

 §6.
-A trained ANN classifier thus embodies <mark>subsymbolic</mark> knowledge, and is hence a ‘black box’.
+A trained ANN classifier embodies <mark>subsymbolic</mark> knowledge, and is hence a ‘black box’.